dvsander/mdb-search/README.md

     }
     }

-## Run the App
+## Time to run it

 This is a Flask Python3 web-app.

-Start the Flask app
+Start the Flask app like this

     flask --app app run

+Or with a helper just use python like this

+    python app.py

 You can access the web app at `http://localhost:5000`.

+## Time to experiment

+You can now:

-You can then use the full text search from the input field to find 'any' random set of movies.
+- use the full text search from the input field to find 'any' random set of movies with relevance search
+- use the OpenAI text embeddings dearch to find movies similar to the text sentiment you enter, sounds exotic!
-To use the vector based search 'similar movie posters', click the button next to each picture and see what happens :)
+- click the button on one of the movies and see 'similar movie posters', see what happens :)

 Trust the ML and the model.
 Can you guess why these pictures are similar?

-Cosine is recommended by the model authors.
-What happens when using other knn similarity?